elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Hung like a sign above France, I do not weep ...
-I call upon.
+I call you out.

 - {:.sp} The Guard Man.